-Sounders midfielder Nico Lodeiro undergoes successful knee surgery
+Sounders midfielder Nico Lodeiro undergoes arthroscopic knee surgery

+Sounders FC midfielder Nicolás Lodeiro has undergone successful surgery, the team announced Monday.
 The procedure — a right knee arthroscopy — was performed by Dr. Jorge Chahla on Monday in Chicago.

 Lodeiro is set to begin rehabilitation immediately following the procedure.
 Lodeiro aggravated an injury from earlier this season during training last week and sat out Saturday’s match at Real Salt Lake.
 He underwent surgery on the same knee on May 27.